Waltmartinez2002/Simple-Calculator/README.md

-# Simple-Calculator
+# Final Integration project
-#This project makes simple calculations
+#This project works as a calculator